 Road trip essentials for adults

-You might not consider alcohol as road trip essentials.
+You might not consider alcohol as a road trip essential.
 However, when you get to your destination, and you are watching the sunset, enjoying the scenery, you will realize something is missing.
-Better bring fixings for drinks and not use them than to get to a remote destination and find your perfect evening lacking.
+It’s better bring the fixings for drinks and not use them, than to get to a remote destination and find your perfect evening lacking.
 My husband and I like to bring at least one bottle of wine with us for a romantic dinner.
-That being said, we have also brought a portable bar with us with some pre mixed tropical drinks for a beach vacation.
+That being said, we have also brought a portable bar with us with some pre-mixed tropical drinks for a beach vacation.
 You can get one that just has the tools, or get one that fits bottles of liquor.
 Then of course you may want a bar backpack to bring on a picnic.